cayomesquita/restfulSpringBoot/README.md

 2º Your API classes should perform these operations:

-1) Create, update and delete products
+1) Create, update and delete products - ok
-2) Create, update and delete images
+2) Create, update and delete images - ok
-3) Get all products excluding relationships (child products, images) /products
+3) Get all products excluding relationships (child products, images) /products - ok
-4) Get all products including specified relationships (child product and/or images) /products?P=Y&I=Y
+4) Get all products including specified relationships (child product and/or images) /products?P=Y&I=Y - ok
-5) Same as 3 using specific product identity /products/{id}
+5) Same as 3 using specific product identity /products/{id} - ok
-6) Same as 4 using specific product identity /products/{id}?P=Y&I=Y
+6) Same as 4 using specific product identity /products/{id}?P=Y&I=Y - ok
-7) Get set of child products for specific product /products/{id}/children
+7) Get set of child products for specific product /products/{id}/children - ok
-8) Get set of images for specific product /products/{id}/images
+8) Get set of images for specific product /products/{id}/images - ok

 3º Build JPA/Hibernate classes using annotations to persist these objects in the database